edgar-perez-vidal/decorations/README.md

 y1_noisy = y1 + 0.2 * np.random.normal(size=x.size)  # Add some noise

-# Create the sine wave plot with error bars
+# Create the sine wave plot with a noisy signal
 plt.figure()
 plt.scatter(x, y1_noisy, label='Data',)
 plt.plot(x, y1, marker = '', label='Model',) # As of version='0.1.0', you will need to state marker = 'none' to get a line